 During that interregnum, as an independent contractor I produced and edited tens of thousands of audio recordings for Rosetta Stone’s Dari, Pashto, Iñupiaq, and Spanish products.
 I also spent a year working in the kitchen of the Little Grill Collective, where I gained some basic awareness of and appreciation for consensus-based decision making and feminist principles of management.

 As a hobbyist, I write, record, and produce traditional and original music for myself and friends.
 I’ve been lucky enough to do so in a variety of environments, including Ketchikan, Alaska; Rincón, Puerto Rico; and Real World Studios in Box, UK; as well as in our beautiful valley.
 I am apparently the first person in the world to set the entirety of Robert Louis Stevenson’s A Child’s Garden of Verses to music.
 I don’t recommend it.
 Influences include Robert Wyatt, The Pentangle, Andrei Tarkovsky, and Marcel Duchamp.

-We encourage creativity, brainstorming, exploring, rethinking, problem-solving, and curiosity by providing the JMU and local community with access to spaces such as The Makery and 3SPACE, expertise, cutting-edge technologies, multimedia equipment, workshops, and events.
+Through spaces such as The Makery and production studios we encourage creativity, brainstorming, exploring, rethinking, problem-solving and curiosity by providing the JMU and local community with access to expertise, cutting-edge technologies, multimedia equipment, workshops, and events.